What is a local hospitality tax?

 How is this tax remitted to the City?

-The hospitality tax collected shall be remitted to the City on the reporting form provided in this booklet.
 The forms must be postmarked by the 20th day of the month following the closing date of the period for which the tax payment is to be remitted.
 For example, taxes collected in January must be postmarked by February 20th.
-Returns with a U.S. Mail postmark (not a metered date) on or before the due date are considered as timely filed and as such will be allowed to take a 2% discount off of the tax amount due to the City.
+Returns with a U.S. Mail postmark (not a metered date) on or before the due date are considered as timely filed.

 The tax must be remitted: